sheepla/fzwiki/README.md

 <div align="center">

-A command with fzf-like UI to quickly search Wikipedia articles and open it in your browser.
+A command line tool with fzf-like UI to search Wikipedia articles and open it in your browser quickly.

 <img src="https://user-images.githubusercontent.com/62412884/148137551-4d2523e6-3292-48bf-896a-52d09f9d0a3e.png" />
 </div>